Kate Moss Is The Best Elvis We've Ever Seen

-Moss stars in "The Wonder of You," the title track off a new album honouring Elvis.
+Moss stars in "The Wonder of You," the title track off a new album honoring Elvis.
 The song and album combine Elvis' signature voice with new orchestral accompaniments from the Royal Philharmonic Orchestra.

 Who knew Moss would make such a convincing throwback rock star?
 Rock on, Kate.

-Moss stars in "The Wonder of You," the title track off a new album honouring Elvis.
+Moss stars in "The Wonder of You," the title track off a new album honoring Elvis.
 The song and album combine Elvis' signature voice with new orchestral accompaniments from the Royal Philharmonic Orchestra.

 Who knew Moss would make such a convincing throwback rock star?
 Rock on, Kate.